 The Dove Self-Esteem Project provides free resources to help teachers deliver a series of sessions about self-esteem.

-The five Confident Me workshops are accredited by the PSHE Association and designed to teach 11 to 14-year-olds strategies to protect and build self-confidence - in themselves and others.
+The five Confident Me workshops are designed to teach 11 to 14-year-olds strategies to protect and build self-confidence - in themselves and others.

 - a free teacher guide to help you prepare for each 45 to 60-minute session

 - a student presentation

 Students will learn about: